rubocop/rubocop/manual/cops_style.md

 This cop checks for the presence of parentheses around ternary conditions.
 It is configurable to enforce inclusion or omission of parentheses using `EnforcedStyle`.
-Omission is only enforced when removing the parentheses won't cause a different behaviour.
+Omission is only enforced when removing the parentheses won't cause a different behavior.

 ### Example